fw262/TAR-scRNA-seq/README.md

 ## Test datset

 A subset of the chicken embryonic heart development sequencing data is attached in the **testData_small** folder.
 To download the corresponding references for this chicken dataset, please visit https://useast.ensembl.org/Gallus_gallus/Info/Index.
-You should be able to run through this small dataset without errors, generating gene and TAR expression matrices.
+You should be able to run through this small dataset without errors, generating gene and TAR expression matrices as well as a list of labeled differentially expressed uTARs.
 The entire pipeline should take less than 15 minutes to complete on the test dataset with 1 core.

 The full chicken embryonic heart development dataset is available at [GSE149457](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149457).